Frequently Asked Questions (FAQs)

 What specialist classes do you offer?

 On a trimester basis, Young Achievers offers all students a variety of specialist classes:

 Chess, Drama, Dance, Visual Arts, Physical Education, Music, Martial Arts, Woodworking, and STEM.

 How do I enroll at Young Achievers?

 Young Achievers enrolls students through the Boston Public School enrollment process.

-Based on the family’s home address, the BPS Enrollment Office will generate a list for families based on family’s needs and wants.
-Families with children in transitional grades (K, 5th and 8th grades) register during the first round in early January and families with children of non-transitional grades register in the second round which usually takes place in early February.
-Application enters a lottery for the open seats available in the school.
+Based on the family’s home address, the BPS Enrollment Office will generate a list for families based on the family’s needs and wants.
+Families with children in transitional grades (K, 5th, and 8th grades) register during the first round in early January, and families with children of non-transitional grades register in the second round which usually takes place in early February.
+The application enters a lottery for the open seats available in the school.

 Please read more about the BPS school assignment process here.